-Change point detection is a common technique used within many fields (e.g., time series analysis) and a number of statistical tools have been developed to identify change points, reviewed and described by Truong et al. (2018).
-In our case, the signal (k{sn}) is by definition piecewise stationary, and abrupt changes occur between each segment (i.e., knickpoints).
+Change point detection is a common technique used within many fields (e.g. time series analysis) and a number of statistical tools have been developed to identify change points, reviewed and described by Truong et al. (2018).
+In our case, the signal $(k{\rm sn})$ is by definition piecewise stationary, and abrupt changes occur between each segment (i.e. knick-points).
 Change point detection algorithms aim to estimate and isolate the exact location of these boundaries between stationary patches.
-Method choice depends on the nature of the original dataset (e.g., noise intensity) and the number of changes we aim to extract (e.g., predetermined or unknown).
+Method choice depends on the nature of the original dataset (e.g. noise intensity) and the number of changes we aim to extract (e.g. predetermined or unknown).
 In our case, although the segmentation algorithm of Mudd et al. (2014) can result in very sharp segment boundaries, in many cases the transitions between segments is fuzzy.
 We therefore have an unknown number of change points to detect from a variably noisy signal.
-We therefore choose to use a signal processing filter (Condat, 2013) to flatten the piecewise k{sn} patches and discretise all potential change points.
-This algorithm identifies where k{sn} and elevation are statistically varying the most within any transition zones.
-It also combines segments that have very small changes in k{sn} relative to the noise in the data (Figure 3b).
+We therefore choose to use a signal processing filter (Condat, 2013) to flatten the piecewise $k{\rm sn}$ patches and discretise all potential change points.
+This algorithm identifies where $k{\rm sn}$ and elevation are statistically varying the most within any transition zones.
+It also combines segments that have very small changes in $k{\rm sn}$ relative to the noise in the data (Fig. 3b).

-We denoise the data using a one dimensional Total Variation Denoising (TVD), a signal processing filter adapted from a optimized algorithm by Condat (2013) solving the following equation:
+We denoise the data using a one-dimensional total variation denoising (TVD) filter, a signal processing filter adapted from an optimised algorithm by Condat (2013) solving the following equation:

-After denoising the data, our method then iterates through all nodes in each channel and identifies change points as any variation in the denoised k{sn} data.
-These represent first-order knickpoints that we quantify by their change in denoised k{sn} , which we call Δk{sn} . Δk{sn} is a quantitative measure of the magnitude of the slope-break component of the knickpoint (Figure 4a).
-We refer to change points as knickpoints in the rest of the manuscript.
+After denoising the data, our method then iterates through all nodes in each channel and identifies change points as any variation in the denoised $k{\rm sn}$ data.
+These represent first-order knickpoints that we quantify by their change in denoised $k{\rm sn}$, which we call $\Delta k{\rm sn}$. $\Delta k{\rm sn}$ is a quantitative measure of the magnitude of the slope-break component of the knickpoint (Fig. 4a).
+We refer to change points as knickpoints in the rest of the paper.